community-of-python/any-llm-client/README.md

 - `any_llm_client.LLMError` or `any_llm_client.OutOfTokensOrSymbolsError` when the LLM API responds with a failed HTTP status,
 - `any_llm_client.LLMRequestValidationError` when images are passed to YandexGPT client.
+- `any_llm_client.LLMResponseValidationError` when invalid response come from LLM API (reraised from `pydantic.ValidationError`).

+All these exceptions inherit from the base class `any_llm_client.AnyLLMClientError`.

 #### Timeouts, proxy & other HTTP settings